Spencerx/xpiks/README.md

 ![c++](https://img.shields.io/badge/std-c++14-blue.svg)
 ![Qt](https://img.shields.io/badge/Qt-5-blue.svg)

 Xpiks is a free and open source keywording and uploading tool for microstock photographers and illustrators.
-It was written from scratch with aim to make it more usefull, convenient and quicker than existing tools.
+It was written from scratch with aim to make it more useful, convenient and quicker than existing tools.

 **Main features:**